sylabs/wlm-operator/README.md

 ## Vagrant

-If you want to try slurm-operator locally before updating your production cluster, use vagrant that will automatically install and configure all necessary software:
+If you want to try wlm-operator locally before updating your production cluster, use vagrant that will automatically install and configure all necessary software:

 ```bash